kubetrail/ethkey/README.md

 # ethkey
-Generate Ethereum keys using mnemonics
+Generate Ethereum keys using mnemonics or hex seed

 ## disclaimer
 > The use of this tool does not guarantee security or usability for any